Business Foundations for Engineers Graduate Certificate

 Student Benefits

-- Option to transfer credits to the Duke Master of Engineering Management Online Program
+• Option to transfer credits to the Duke Master of Engineering Management Online degree program

 Admissions Criteria